Malaysian ringgit: Second series (1989)

-The second series of sen coins entered circulation in late 1989, sporting completely redesigned observes and reverses, but predominantly retaining the design of edges, diameters and composition of the previous series' coins previous to 1989, the 1 ringgit coin being the exception.
+The second series of sen coins entered circulation in late 1989, sporting completely redesigned obverses and reverses, but predominantly retaining the design of edges, diameters and composition of the previous series' coins previous to 1989, the 1 ringgit coin being the exception.
 Changes include the depiction of items of Malay culture on the obverse, such as a local mancala game board called congkak on the 10 sen and the wau bulan or "moon kite" on the 50 sen among other things, as well as the inclusion of a Hibiscus rosa-sinensis (Malay: Bunga Raya), the national flower of Malaysia, on the upper half of the reverse.
 The second series was designed by Low Yee Kheng.

-In addition to changes on its observe and reverse, the size of the 1 ringgit coin was also reduced from a diameter of 33 mm to 24 mm, and was minted from an alloy of copper, zinc and tin, as opposed to the first series' cupronickel.
+In addition to changes on its obverse and reverse, the size of the 1 ringgit coin was also reduced from a diameter of 33 to 24, and was minted from an alloy of copper, zinc and tin, as opposed to the first series' cupronickel.
 The $ symbol was brought over to the new coin, but was dropped in favour of "RINGGIT" for coins minted from 1993 onwards.
 On 7 December 2005, the 1 ringgit coin was demonetised and withdrawn from circulation.
 This was partly due to problems with standardisation (two different versions of the second series coin were minted) and forgery.

 As of 1 April 2008, a rounding mechanism of prices to the nearest 5 sen, applied to the total bill only, is in force, which was first announced in 2007 by Central Bank of Malaysia, in an attempt to render the 1 sen coin irrelevant.
 Individual items and services can still be priced in multiples of 1 sen with the final totalled rounded to the nearest 5 sen. For example, purchasing two items priced RM4.88 and RM3.14, totalling RM8.02, would then be rounded to RM8.00.
 If each item had been individually rounded (to RM4.90 and RM3.15 respectively) the incorrect total would have been RM8.05.
 In practice, individual items will probably remain priced at so-called "price points" (or psychological pricing and odd-number pricing) ending in 98 and 99 to maximise rounding gains for the vendor, especially in the case of single item purchases.
 Existing 1 sen coins in circulation remain legal tender for payments up to RM2.00.